fpjohnston/TECO-64/doc/intro.md

 (TBD).)

 This manual is intended to be used for reference, and except for the section titled Basics of TECO, is not a tutorial.
-After Chapter 1, it is assumed that the reader has a general familiarity with TECO and is referring to this manual to find detailed information.
+After (TBD), it is assumed that the reader has a general familiarity with TECO and is referring to this manual to find detailed information.